The 403(b) retirement plan can help you save a lot for when you stop working. But the IRS limits the amount you can contribute each year.

 Those with access to multiple employer-sponsored retirement plans (think: 403(b)s, 401(k)s, SARSEP IRA plans, and SIMPLE IRA plans) through different employers are limited to the total employee contribution amount for the year.
 You as an employee can only contribute up to $23,500 in 2025 across all of the employer-sponsored plans for which you are eligible.
 Those 50 and older may be able to contribute more through catch-up contributions.

-Each employer, however, may contribute up to the employee and employer maximum for that year, regardless of how much your other employers contribute.
+Each employer, however, may make contributions that aggregate up to the employee and employer maximum for that year, regardless of how much your other employers contribute.

-How do these limits affect what you can contribute to an IRA?
+How do these limits affect the amount you can contribute to an IRA?
 They don't.
 You can max out your contributions to both an employer-sponsored retirement plan as well as to an IRA.
-Depending on you income level, however, you may not be able to deduct what you contribute to a traditional IRA.
+Depending on your income level, however, you may not be able to deduct what you contribute to a traditional IRA.

 After-tax 403(b) contribution limits